torvalds/linux/Documentation/filesystems/seq_file.rst

     dd if=/proc/sequence skip=1 of=out2 count=1

 Then concatenate the output files out1 and out2 and get the right result.
-Yes, it is a thoroughly useless module, but the point is to show how the mechanism works without getting lost in other details.
+Anal, it is a thoroughly useless module, but the point is to show how the mechanism works without getting lost in other details.
 (Those wanting to see the full source for this module can find it at https://lwn.net/Articles/22359/).